losttherexo/losttherexo/README.md

 ### Hi there 👋

-My name's André and I'm a Fullstack Software Engineer and Artist!
-Since technology has always pushed creativity forward, it was very natural for my background in Music Production to evolve and aggregate into coding so here I am ready to take on the world 😤 When I'm not coding or working on the next music project, you can find me gaming, pouring a shot of espresso (or sometimes gin), or going to Target with my girlfriend.
+My name's André and I'm a Fullstack Software Engineer and Artist.
+Since technology has always pushed art forward, it felt very natural for my background in Music Production to evolve and merge with coding so here I am ready to take on the world 😤 When I'm not coding or working on the next music project, you can find me gaming, pouring a shot of espresso (or sometimes gin), or going to Target with my girlfriend.
 If you ever wanna reach out don't be a stranger!

 🔭 I’m currently working on building an Instagram automation app<br>
 💬 Ask me about my fervent love for The 1975 and how I believe they mastered pop songwriting<br>